-BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed as subrecipients (subgrantees).1 The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
+BJA welcomes applications that propose collaboration among multiple providers; however, only applications by a single entity will be considered.
+Other providers must be proposed as subrecipients (subgrantees).
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
 An entity may also be proposed as a subrecipient (subgrantee) in more than one application.

-BJA may elect to fund applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriated funds.
+BJA may elect to fund applications submitted under this FY 2019 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and on the availability of appropriations.

-1 For additional information on subawards, see "Budget and Associated Documentation" under Section D. Application and Submission Information.
+&lt;sup>1 For additional information on subawards, see "Budget and Associated Documentation" under Section D. Application and Submission Information.